Degree: Bachelor of Science (B.Sc.)

 Language requirements and certificates

-For the bachelor's degree program in Chemistry, you need sufficient knowledge of the German language, which corresponds to at least level C1 of the Common European Framework of Reference for Languages (CEFR).
+For the bachelor's degree program in Chemistry, you need sufficient knowledge of the German language.
+Your German language skills must correspond to at least level C1 of the Common European Framework of Reference for Languages (CEFR)

 Proof of sufficient German language skills